 Predominating wind alternate along the year.
 In winter we have NNE and ENE or just E in the summer.
 Both directions are OK.

-But the dry season promises higher cloud bases and the chance to leave the mountain high enough to get to the Septentrional Range which runs W up to Haiti.
+But the dry season promises higher cloud bases and the chance to leave the mountain high enough to get to the Septentrional Range which runs W almost reaching Haiti.

 Maximum XC distance registered: None